prysmaticlabs/documentation/website/docs/wallet/exiting-a-validator.md

 ## Performing a voluntary exit

-You can exit one or more validator accounts in your wallet (HD, non-HD or remote) using the following command:
+Exiting one or more validator accounts in a wallet (HD, non-HD or remote) is possible using the following command:

 ```bash
 ./prysm.sh validator accounts-v2 exit
 ```

-At first, you will be prompted to select one or more validator accounts that you wish to exit.
+At first, a prompt will be displayed, asking to select one or more validator accounts that should be exited.

 :::info
-You can skip this step by passing providing the `--public-keys` flag to the command.
+This step can be skipped by providing the `--public-keys` flag to the command.
 :::

-After completing the selection, you will be presented with an additional conformation step which will require you to enter a specific passphrase to continue.
-The purpose of this extra security measure is to ensure that you completely understand the consequences of performing a voluntary exit on your validator.
+After completing the selection, an additional conformation step will be presented, which requires entering a specific passphrase to continue.
+The purpose of this extra security measure is to ensure that a complete understanding of the consequences of performing a voluntary exit on a validator.
 Entering the correct passphrase will initiate the exit process by submitting a voluntary exit request.

 :::info
 The validator client needs to establish a gRPC connection with a running beacon node in order to be able to submit a voluntary exit request.
 By default, it will try to access a node running on `127.0.0.1:4000`.
-There are several flags that you can use to modify the connection parameters.
+There are several flags that can be used to modify the connection parameters.
 :::

-You can view all available command line flags by typing `./prysm.sh validator accounts-v2 exit --help`.
+All available command line flags can be inspected with `./prysm.sh validator accounts-v2 exit --help`.

 ## Withdrawal delay warning